 Diesel particulate filter problems: How to solve them

-A diesel particulate filter (DPF) is an effective means of minimising emissions of dangerous fine particles in exhaust emissions.
-But, in reality, DPFs are a band-aid remedy, and bring with them a whole new range of expensive, annoying and inconvenient problems.
+A diesel particulate filter (DPF) is an effective means of minimising emissions of dangerous fine particles in exhaust gases.
+But in reality, a DPF only traps the soot after it’s formed — and it brings with it a whole new range of expensive, annoying and inconvenient problems.

 - Improve the combustion process.